Skip to main content

 What does the project offer?

-Our student mentors work with pre-GCSE learners to consider and transform their attitudes towards International Languages.
-Learners will enjoy exploring language and culture alongside their mentor and will be encouraged to see International Languages as existing beyond the classroom and as part of their future, not only for their career but also for their wellbeing.
+Our student mentors work with pre-GCSE learners who indicate they are unsure about studying International Languages for GCSE.
+With their mentor, they consider and evolve their attitudes towards International Languages.
+Learners will enjoy exploring languages and cultures alongside their mentor and will be encouraged to see International Languages as existing beyond the classroom and as part of their future, not only for their career but also for their wellbeing.

 How do I get involved?